Skip to content

 Why is my File Watcher triggering on old files?

-If a file from a previous day matches your watch_file pattern and run_window isn't set, the watcher may trigger on the old file when it starts.
-Use run_window to restrict active hours, and consider having upstream systems write files to a date-specific subdirectory.
+If a file from a previous day matches your watch_file pattern and run_window isn't set, or the window just opened, the watcher triggers on any matching file regardless of age.

 Can a File Watcher watch for a file on a remote machine?

-The File Watcher checks for the file locally on the machine specified in the machine attribute.
+The File Watcher checks for files locally on the machine specified in the machine attribute.
 That machine must have an AutoSys agent installed.
-So effectively, yes — the watcher runs on a remote machine via its agent.
+So effectively, yes — the watcher runs on that remote machine via its agent.

 What happens if the file never arrives within the run_window?